 February is Black History Month, and in many ways, that history is still being written today.
-This year, to honor notable individuals who have played a role in Black History that has touched Milwaukee, Alderwoman Chantia Lewis and Alderwoman Milele A. Coggs are leading a first-of-its-kind Common Council informational campaign.
-Throughout this month as part of that campaign, key Milwaukee Black History makers will be profiled on the City of Milwaukee website.
+Throughout this month, key Milwaukee Black History makers will be profiled on the City of Milwaukee website.
 The prominent online spot will give students and Milwaukeeans across the city a chance to learn about – and to honor – some of the city’s notable and unsung heroes.

 This form is used to request a change to your mailing address ONLY with the City of Milwaukee.

 Bublr Bikes, Milwaukee's public bike sharing system, offers residents and visitors alike a chance to explore the city.

 Plating makes crossing bridges with open metal decking safer for bicyclists.